 Figure 6 shows a network connected in such a way that its output is partially fed back to its input nodes.
 It consists of a layer of input nodes (at the top of the diagram, connected through a layer of hidden nodes at the center of the figure, to a layer of output nodes at the bottom of the figure, which in turn are connected to some of the input nodes.
-Such a network will receive its own previous activities as part of the input patterm which it attempts to match when finding an appropriate output pattern.
+Such a network will receive its own previous activities as part of the input pattern which it attempts to match when finding an appropriate output pattern.
 Figure 6 represents only one possibility out of an infinite number of such structures.
 When the communication network consists of human individuals, a feedback architecture suggested by Jordan (1986) might be more appropriate.
-Jordan's model allows feedback not only from output nodes to input nodes, but from every node to itself as well; this is equivalent to a set of self before "Cat", "Cat" will not be activated.
-If it communicates its activation to "Cat" before "Dog", "Dog" will not be activated.
-This phenomenon is referred to as "hysteresis" (McClelland & Rumelhart, 1988, pp. 16-17).
+Jordan's model allows feedback not only from output nodes to input nodes, but from every node to itself as well; this is equivalent to a set of self reflexive nodes which is itself self reflexive as a structure.